alalieva/Mobile-App-Performance-Analytics-Dashboard/README.md

   Revenue in the month of a large annual payment will be higher than MRR; in the following months it will appear lower.
 >
 -**Refund Rate(%)** — The percentage of refunded transactions out of the total number of payment transactions in a given month.
-_For Refund Rate%  the delta is interpreted inversely: a negative delta indicates an improvement (fewer refunds)._

 <ins>**Additional analysis:** </ins>
 - Revenue distribution by Device OS (iOS / Android).